arnaud-ma/Cubiomes.jl/README.md

 search_biome_at(0, 0, 63)
 ```

-Notice:

-- The order of the coordinates is `(x, z, y)` and **never** `(x, y, z)` in the entire package.
-- The syntax `mcv"1.18"` represent the Minecraft version.
-- The `!` at the end of the function `set_seed!` is a Julia convention to indicate that the function modifies the object inplace.
-In this case, it modifies the overworld object to set the seed.
-This is more import in the next example, when we are dealing with containers of biomes.

 ### World map generation

 To generate a map of biomes, you need to create a `World` object that is simply a 3D / 2D array of biomes, with the real coordinates of the world as indices.
 Use `gen_biomes!`